MicrosoftDocs/cpp-docs/docs/windows/dialog-editor.md

  The Dialog editor also allows you to use custom controls, including ActiveX controls.
 In addition, you can edit a [form view](../mfc/reference/cformview-class.md), [Record Views](../data/record-views-mfc-data-access.md), or [Dialog Bars](../mfc/dialog-bars.md).

- Starting with [!INCLUDE[vs_dev14](../ide/includes/vs_dev14_md.md)], you can use the dialog editor to define dynamic layouts, which specify how controls move and resize when the user resizes a dialog.
+ Starting with Visual Studio 2015, you can use the dialog editor to define dynamic layouts, which specify how controls move and resize when the user resizes a dialog.
 For more information, see [Dynamic Layout](../mfc/dynamic-layout.md).

 -   [Creating a New Dialog Box](../windows/creating-a-new-dialog-box.md)